seventt/seventt.github.io/_posts/2021-01-27-pretraining-model-in-nlp.markdown

 ---
 layout: post
 title:  "pre-training model in NLP"
-excerpt: "from word embeddings to pre-training model based on large-scale data set to better capture and represent the contextual information including Word2Vec, ELMO, GPT, BERT and ERNIE"
+excerpt: "from word embeddings to pre-training model based on large-scale data set to better capture and represent the contextual information including Word2Vec, ELMo, Transformer, GPT, BERT and ERNIE"
 date:   2021-01-27 17:00:00
 mathjax: true
 ---